No Products in the Cart

 My friend took her young family on a short vacation to visit some extended family.
 During the trip her baby, Porter, came down with what all believed was a simple ear infection.
-After a visit to the doctor for a round of anti-biotics, Porter’s condition quickly worsened, he was hospitalized, and it was discovered he was not suffering from a simple ear infection.
+After a visit to the doctor for a round of antibiotics, Porter’s condition quickly worsened, he was hospitalized, and it was discovered he was not suffering from a simple ear infection.
 After a few intense days in the hospital, the doctors believed they had discovered the true issue, and were effectively treating the infection that had attacked little Porter’s nervous system.
-Unfortunately, Porter’s little brain and spine had been ravaged to the point where he suffered a grand mal seizure that ultimately took his life.
+Unfortunately, Porter’s little brain and spine had been stressed to the point where he suffered a grand-mal seizure that ultimately took his life.

 My friend lost her son, was in another state, and didn’t know how to pay for her son’s hospital bills and upcoming funeral.
 The emotional and financial strain was overwhelming for her and her young family.
-I wanted to help, but what could I do besides donate a little money to help cover the expenses?
+I wanted to help.
+We had $100 to donate and I was determined to turn $100 into something more.

-I had recently started making hair-bows for my baby, Hadley.
-It was a fun hobby that I really enjoyed, and the bows were really cute.
-I had just figured out a great way to make adjustable headbands that would allow Hadley to keep wearing the same bows as she grew.
-I decided to take the money that I would have donated to help cover a small portion of the costs of Porter’s medical and funeral expenses, buy fabric, make hair-bows and bow-ties, and sell them to raise money for my friend’s family.
+I decided to take the money that I would have donated to help cover a small portion of the costs of Porter’s medical and funeral expenses, buy fabric, make hair-bows and bow-ties, which was already a hobby of mine, and sell them to raise money for my friend’s family.
 I started Pennies for Porter.

 I spent the next couple of days making as many hair-bows and bow-ties as I could.
+I stayed up all night timing myself with each bow.
+I made just over 200 in 2 days.
 I sold them to family, friends, and neighbors.
 The proceeds quickly grew to more than I would have been able to donate without the work, and we were able to help Porter’s family.
-The efforts also attracted additional donations, and several people came together to help Porter’s family.
+The efforts also attracted additional donations and several people came together to help Porter’s family.

 Despite my best efforts, I was at least initially better at making bows than selling them.
 After selling all I could, and giving the money to Porter’s family, I still had several left-over bows.
 A friend mentioned that I should try selling them on Etsy.
 So, I pulled out my phone, snapped pics, and set up an Etsy shop.